 The weekly posts are generally posted on Thursdays.
-I also write a Spiritual Sunday post once a month that comes out the second Sunday of the month.
+I also write a Spiritual Sunday post once a month that comes out on a Sunday ( . . . . usually).

 We’re Rich and Celeste.
 We live in Iowa.
 We’ve been married for eight years and have three beautiful children.

 Originally this blog was intended to be written as couple, but has now been mostly taken over by the more female side of the couple-ship.
 But I assure you, the male side of the ship is still full of marital wisdom and wit and will be sure to steer us all to marital bliss as soon as he finishes his dissertation.
 Right captain??

 We love costumes, cold cereal, making a huge deal of trivial matters, Tina Fey, blobfish, lip syncs, ego-boosts, Netflix and whoever invented chewing gum.

 - She’s a SAHM.
 By which we mean a stubborn, always hungry Mormon.

 - Also, she stays at home with her kids.